St. Paul's School (Louisiana): History

 The last of the original 19 brothers, Bro.
 Charles Crouzet, remained living on campus, although retired from teaching, until his death in 1985.
 A statue of Jesus was erected in Founders' Circle and dedicated to Bro.
 Charles in honor of his faithful devotion to the school and God.

 As a boarding school, Saint Paul's was able to accommodate students from a wide geographic area; over the years, students from Central and South America, France, Greece, Russia, Korea, and Japan attended.
 However, due to a general decline in boarders, the increasing expense of housing residents, and the prospect of overhauling a dormitory which was in disrepair, Saint Paul's converted to an all day-student program beginning with the 2003-2004 school year.

 In 2011, Saint Paul's celebrated its centennial birthday.

 The Lasalle Hall dormitory was originally built as a two-wing building in 1964, with a third central wing added in 1970.
 In 2010-2011, the center wing (which had deteriorated beyond repair) was removed, and the remaining space underwent a full renovation and conversion into classroom space as the new Math and Science building.
 In the central courtyard, a set of pillars was added with plaques for each of the Lasallian Core Principles.
 The first day of classes in the renovated space was January 9, 2012.

-During the 2014-2015 school year, Saint Paul's started construction on a new gym for the Gene Bennet Sports Complex.
-The new gym was completed and dedicated in September 2015.
-The new gym is the primary home for basketball and physical education programs, while wrestling and powerlifting is housed in a renovated Gene Bennett Sports Complex.
+During the 2014-2015 school year, Saint Paul's started construction on a new gymnasium for the Gene Bennet Sports Complex.
+The new gymnasium was completed and dedicated in September 2015.
+The new gymnasium is the primary home for basketball and physical education programs, while wrestling and powerlifting is housed in a renovated Gene Bennett Sports Complex.

 During summer 2018 to fall 2018, Benilde Hall was renovated.
-Saint Paul's removed the second floor library and the ground floor was made into a student commons area.
+Saint Paul's removed the second floor library and the ground floor was made into a student commons area and coffee shop.